-The national security services may carry out covered information collection activities and use secret methods subject to external authorisation granted by a judge designated either by the President of the Metropolitan Court or the Minister of Justice and Law Enforcement.
+The national security services may carry out covered information collection activities and use secret methods subject to external authorisation granted by a judge designated either by the President of the Metropolitan Court or the Minister of Public Administration and Justice.
 There are additional methods of the parliamentary controls that are exercised by Ombudsmen.
-The Parliamentary Commissioner of Civil Rights in compliance with Act LIX of 1993 may conduct an inquiry into the violation of constitutional rights that he/she becomes aware of.
-Moreover, the Parliamentary Commissioner for Data Protection controls the observation of Act LXIII of 1992 on the protection of personal data and data of public interest, and other statutes related to data management.
+The Parliamentary Commissioner for Civil Rights in compliance with Act LIX of 1993 may conduct an inquiry into the violation of constitutional rights that he/she becomes aware of.
+Moreover, the Parliamentary Commissioner for Data Protection and Freedom of Information controls the observation of Act LXIII of 1992 on the protection of personal data and data of public interest, and other statutes related to data management.